LCJones73/Threat-Maps-Creating-Deep-Dive/README.md

 11. **Click `Done Editing` at the bottom left.** Your Threat Map is now created!<BR>
     ![Step 11 Done Editing](https://github.com/user-attachments/assets/c9ab3840-8b8a-474c-b72f-9db6df9e9150)<BR><BR>
     ![Step 12 Threat Map](https://github.com/user-attachments/assets/bd41cee1-5072-476e-8641-a4b7b93ec6fa)<BR><BR>

+   The Threat Map above is showing "Successful Logins" - We will copy code in the "Breaking Down the KQL Code" section and analyze it in the "Azure Sentinel Log Analytics" section.
+This is so we can better understand how the KQL code in MS Sentinel is finding the data to create the Threat Map.

 12. **To save:**
     - Click the **Disk** icon.
       ![Step 13 Save As](https://github.com/user-attachments/assets/c9aaddab-ca6e-4ff5-b513-8adc09e40952)<BR><BR>